NRFI & YRFI in Baseball Betting: Definition & How to Bet First Inning Props

 So let’s say I want to bet on the Marlins to not score in the first against the Mets and the D’Backs priced not to score against the Dodgers in the first.
 Both legs are -380, creating a -170 NRFI parlay across two games.

 When betting a NRFI, we’re looking to make six outs at the beginning of the game without a run scored.
 Therefore, we want to find games with two great starters and two poor lineups, correct?

 Great pitchers will give us bad NRFI odds, and poor lineups will give us bad NRFI odds, and betting NRFIs in those situations just won’t be profitable.
-If the Nationals and the Mets play and Max Scherzer and Jacob deGrom are on the mound, the NRFI odds will be so juiced there’s simply no value there.
+If Yankees ace Gerrit Cole is facing Cleveland’s Shane Beiber, the NRFI odds will be priced so high there’s no value.

 Instead, you have to “middle” it.
-The best NRFI bet features an underrated pitcher with good NRFI stats and an explosive lineup that’s slumping.
+The best NRFI bets feature an underrated pitcher with good NRFI stats and an explosive lineup that’s slumping.
 This way, we can get odds that provide value in these specific situations.